open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 ### Add the ARN of Instrumentation Lambda Layer

-Enable auto-instrumentation for your Lambda function To enable the AWS Distro for OpenTelemetry in your Lambda function, you need to add and configure the layer, and then enable tracing.
+To enable the OTel auto-instrumentation in your Lambda function, you need to add and configure the layer, and then enable tracing.

-Open the Lambda function you intend to instrument in the AWS console.
+1. Open the Lambda function you intend to instrument in the AWS console.
-In the Layers in Designer section, choose Add a layer.
+2. In the Layers in Designer section, choose Add a layer.
-Under specify an ARN, paste the layer ARN, and then choose Add.
+3. Under specify an ARN, paste the layer ARN, and then choose Add.
-Add the environment variable AWS_LAMBDA_EXEC_WRAPPER and set it to one of the following options:
+4. Add the environment variable AWS_LAMBDA_EXEC_WRAPPER and set it to one of the following options:
-/opt/otel-handler - for wrapping regular handlers (implementing RequestHandler) Enable active tracing for your AWS Lambda function.
+    * /opt/otel-handler - for wrapping regular handlers (implementing RequestHandler)
+5. Enable active tracing for your AWS Lambda function.

 Tips: